-Where an investment manager appointed by Smartshares buys or sells financial products for a fund, the investment manager is responsible for trade execution.
-Smartshares will consider an investment manager's trade execution policy prior to appointing an investment manager and at least annually after that.
+Smartshares will consider an external investment manager's trade execution policy prior to appointing the external investment manager and at least annually after that.

 6. Voting policy

 This section sets out how Smartshares exercises its voting power in respect of assets held by the Scheme.